Building an excellent web application is hard, especially if your web application quality assurance isn’t what it should be.

 - User Accuracy – what do your users expect when using your web application?
 Are they Mobile First or are the desk-bound Knowledge Workers?
 Do they already know everything they need to successfully use your web application?
 What kind of prompts, help, support or training might they need?
 Can those basic user needs to eliminated through features in your web application?
 What browsers and operating systems do they use?
 Knowing how your users will use your web application can reduce your web application quality assurance time by as much as 25% by eliminating unnecessary scenarios.

 - The Cost and Certainty of Success – You want to achieve your goal.
 You’ve invested time, money and a little bit of yourself in the pursuit of your goal.
 You’re close and now you want or need some testing to finish and launch your software.
-Testing reduces your risk of failing to achieve your goal.
+Web application quality assurance reduces the risk of failing to achieve your goal.
 Do you know what you’ve invested, thus far, to achieve your goal?
 Does each unique user represent a potential sale?
 Would a defect prevent that potential sale?
 You don’t “have” to test your software if you’re OK with the potential cost or revenue loss of a defect.
 And, you (or we, or anyone really) won’t catch and prevent every defect.
 How many defects can you afford before you fail to achieve your goal?

 A Recommendation from Me to You about Web Application Quality Assurance